Dinosaur (2000 film): Development

 After founding his own namesake studio, special effects artist Phil Tippett directed Prehistoric Beast (1984), an experimental animated short film in which a Centrosaurus is stalked by a Tyrannosaurus.
 Tippett's skill at creating go motion animated creatures led to the 1985 CBS animated documentary Dinosaur!.
 A year later, Tippett was hired to work on the special effects team for RoboCop (1987).
 During filming, in December 1986, Tippett recalled, "When Jon Davison and I were shooting the live-action plates where ED-209 falls down the stairs, there was some kind of delay.
 Peter Weller's shoes didn't fit. so we had to wait for someone to get the right stunt shoes."
 Frustrated by the delay, Tippett suggested to Paul Verhoeven that they should produce a "dinosaur picture".
 That way, according to Tippett, "[w]e wouldn't have to be held up by actors in robot outfits."

 Verhoeven was excited at the idea and suggested an approach inspired by Shane (1953) in which "you follow a lead character through a number of situations and moving from a devastated landscape into a promised land."
-Veteran screenwriter Walon Green was then brought on to write the script.
-Verhoeven and Tippett had planned to use stop motion animation techniques such as puppets, scale models, and miniatures.
+Verhoeven, Tippett, and Davison pitched their idea to Walt Disney Pictures, where it was placed into active development under their live-action division.
+Verhoeven and Tippett then hired screenwriter Walon Green, best known for The Wild Bunch (1969) and Sorcerer (1977), to write a story treatment.
+Green explained, "I wrote a pretty extensive treatment, which we were going to use instead of a script.
+Since there was no dialogue, we were going to storyboard from the treatment."

-The film was originally going to be much darker and violent in tone, in a style akin to a nature documentary.
+Their version was intended to be darker and violent in tone, in a style akin to a nature documentary.
 The film's original main protagonist was a Styracosaurus named Woot and the main antagonist was a Tyrannosaurus rex named Grozni, with a small mammal named Suri as a supporting character.
 After Woot defeats Grozni in a final fight, the film would end with the Cretaceous-Paleogene extinction event, which would ultimately result in the death of the dinosaurs.
-Verhoeven then storyboarded two key sequences and calculated the project's preliminary budget to be $45 million.
-Verhoeven pitched the project to then-Disney chairman Jeffrey Katzenberg, who gave a counteroffer of $25 million because in Verhoeven's words, Katzenberg felt there wasn't "enough of an audience to justify that cost."
-The budget disputes led to Verhoeven and Tippett's departure from the project.